safesoftware/FMETraining/ServerAuthoring6AdvancedWorkflows/Exercise2.md

 <br>**9) Test Run Workspace**
-<br>Before we start adjusting the dataset paths for use on FME Server, run the workspace to ensure it produces the correct output; i.e. that each address now has a division attribute.
+<br>Before we start adjusting the dataset paths for use on FME Server, run the workspace to ensure it produces the correct output; i.e., that each address now has a division attribute.

 <br>**10) Create Resources**